Can I receive college credit for my military training?

 - Should you have trouble completing steps 5-6, try logging out and logging back in.

-Do I need to reapply for my VA educational benefits every semester?
+Do I need to reapply for my VA educational benefits every term?

-After your initial semester has been completed, you will only need to resubmit a Certification Request form each semester.
+After your initial term has been completed, you will only need to resubmit a Certification Request form each term.

 Will VA educational benefits cover the cost of remedial or deficiency courses?